omarvsoft/new-architecture-mock-up/config-server/README.md

 		<type>zip</type>
 	</dependency>
      ```
     The next plugin will unzips the New Relic zip file in `target/newrelic-unzip/newrelic`.
-This directory will delivered to the docker image and its newrelic.yml will be replaced with a customized newrelic.yml file
+This directory will be delivered to the docker image and its newrelic.yml will be replaced with a customized newrelic.yml file
     ```xml
     <!-- Maven-dependency::plugin[] -->
 	<plugin>